Last Updated: January 6, 2025

 • The Task Mode for row zero, or what is also called the Project Summary Task, is Auto Scheduled.
 This can not be changed; it is always Auto Scheduled.

-• Summary 1 and Task 1, 2, and 3 are Manually Scheduled tasks.
+• Summary 1 and Tasks 1, 2, and 3 are Manually Scheduled Tasks.
 If you use Manually Scheduled during the early rounds of estimating, notice that you can type in any text in the duration, start, and finish fields.
 The task responds to those entries if you type in an actual duration or date.

-• Change Summary 1 to Auto Scheduled.
-What happens?
+• If you change Summary 1 to Auto Scheduled, what happens?
 In Auto mode, it calculates what it can.
 It moves to the first date in time.
 The rollup on the summary level, the period of the tasks indented below, is now five working days.

 Figure 7.10 Auto Scheduled summary task with Manually Scheduled tasks.

 • Change Summary 1 back to Manually Scheduled.
 Change the Mode by clicking the Undo on the toolbar.
 Then click the Redo button and notice the behavior.
 Then, manually select Manually Schedule for Summary 1.
-The software keeps the last information calculated under Auto mode and puts it back to operating in manual mode.
-The thing to remember when switching between modes is that Project takes into account the current set of data and attempts to apply the Mode as well as it can.
+The software keeps the last information calculated under Auto mode and puts it back to operating in manual Mode.
+The thing to remember when switching between Modes is that Microsoft Project considers the current data set and attempts to apply the Mode as well as it can.

-• Change Task 2 duration to 10 days.
+• Please change Task 2's duration to 10 days.
 The rollup on the summary level is not calculated because it is manually scheduled.

 • Link Task 2 and 3 in a standard dependency.
 Dates are now calculated for Task 3.
 Manually Scheduled tasks do follow some rules if you want them to.
 In this case, a selection in Options is selected to adjust the dates for Manually Scheduled tasks when editing links.
 This selection in Options is shown in the figure below.